Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * Find planes in which edges are located
   * Convert shapes to NURBS geometry.

-It also furnishes a complete brep data structure for topological data structures defined in the Topology library of the Modeling Data module.
-This linAllows you to create standard topological objects such as:
+It also furnishes a complete brep data structure for topological data structures defined in the @ref OCCT_TOVW_SECTION_3_4 "Topology" library of the Modeling Data module.
+The following  standard topological objects can be created:
   * Vertices
   * Edges
   * Faces